 Move out of Programmed Auto Mode and Switch to Manual Mode

 The Programmed Auto mode is a rough and ready mode that is designed to select the aperture value and shutter speed automatically on your behalf.
 However, it allows you to set different combinations of the two values by turning the command dial.

 You could either choose the default value or select the one that you wish to use.

-This mode however is not the best by any stretch of imagination for the purpose of shooting great indoor shots.
+This mode, however, is not the best by any stretch of the imagination for the purpose of shooting great indoor shots.
 Especially when you are not using flash.
 Switching to manual mode will allow you to use whatever exposure value you deem fit for the given lighting condition.
 Practice hard using manual mode to prepare yourself for such situations.

 Related Post: Why it is Important to Make Mistakes in Photography

 Use the Highest Aperture Your Lens Can Shoot in